RizvanaBegum/launching-a-scalable-application-in-aws-cloudformation/README.md

    - Public Subnet: 10.0.1.0/24
    - Private Subnet: 10.0.2.0/24
 3. Attach an Internet Gateway to the VPC.
+4. Create a NAT Gateway and attach to Route table of private subnet
-4. Configure route tables for public and private subnets.
+5. Configure route tables for public subnet.

 ### 2. Web Tier Configuration
 1. Launch an EC2 instance in the public subnet.